How To Choose A Franchise Moneymaker

 First, unless you purchase a franchise business that is already operating, you cannot be sure it’s a moneymaker.
-Even if a franchise brand is historically profitable, it is not a guarantee that the next unit will follow suit.
+Even if a franchise brand is historically profitable, it’s not a guarantee that the next unit will follow suit.
 This is where franchise due diligence becomes such an important part of research and selection.
-It’s unfortunate, but true, the majority of franchise buyers do not put enough effort into their homework before purchasing.
-In fact, most do not understand what they should be examining or how to analyze the information available.
-The reason is simple.
-They have no experience and rely too heavily on blue sky and dreams.
-All too often, franchise buyers are swept away by salesmanship and that is not homework or due diligence.
-It’s dream fulfillment.
+The vast majority of franchise buyers never put enough effort into their homework.
+Why?
+Because they don’t understand what to examine or how.
+Why would they if they don’t know how?

-All franchisors are required to provide a ‘franchise disclosure documents’ (FDD) to prospective buyers.
-Within that document is an enormous amount of information about the franchise.
-You’ll find management background and experience, cost of buying the franchise, costs associated with royalties, advertising fees, existing locations (both open and closed), and much more.
-But just because there is a great deal of information, that doesn’t mean it’s easily understood and it doesn’t mean that it’s contains everything a buyer needs to make an informed decision.
+Franchisors are required to provide a ‘franchise disclosure document’ (FDD) to prospective buyers.
+Included are such items as management’s background and experience, cost of buying the franchise, costs associated with royalties, advertising fees, locations, and much more.
+But just because there’s a great deal of information, it doesn’t mean it’s easily understood and it doesn’t mean that it contains everything required to make an informed decision.

-It’s the buyer’s responsibility to read, understand and ask questions about those documents and in order to do so, it’s imperative to retain adequate counsel.
 Disclosure documents and franchise agreements are tricky at best.
 One must be able to dig deeply into the materials.
-It’s not just about what’s in the materials.
 To determine if a franchise is, or can be, a moneymaker, one must understand what’s in between the lines, and also what is ‘not’ being said.
 Experience and research are the keys.

-Nurture relationships with existing franchisees and eventually they will help you gain insight as to the franchise performance and how the numbers work.
-And heed this word of caution.
-If you choose to investigate through existing franchisees, go beyond the names of owners provided by your salesman.
+Nurture relationships with existing franchisees and eventually, if so inclined, can help you gain insight as to performance.
+Heed this word of caution.
+If you choose to investigate through existing franchisees, go beyond the names of owners provided by a salesman.
 Of course they’re going to send you to successful units.
-Visit as many units as you can manage.

 Get Expert Help

 Again, and above all, do your own homework and get help with those things you don’t understand.
 The Focus Program for Emerging Entrepreneurs provides an outstanding module on franchising and due diligence.
 But at the end of day, if you’re serious about making a purchase, get expert help when Buying a Franchise.
-Once again, there are no guarantees in franchising, but there ways to increase the buyer’s odds of success. s
+Obviously there are no guarantees in franchising, but there ways to increase the odds of success.